for everything you need to know about strata...

 Due to the increasing complexity of managing Strata Schemes these days, especially the larger ones, most owners choose to engage a professional Strata Manager (SM) - or Strata Managing Agent using 'official' terminology - to save them the hassles of the day-to-day business of running a scheme.

 However, there are others who'd prefer to 'Do-it-themselves'Owners Corporations who decide to do it this way operate what is known as a Self-managed scheme.
-This type of management is really only suited to the smaller schemes having no more than about 5 lots due mainly to legal risks involved and the ever-increasing amount of legislative compliance that must be done and monitored.
+This type of management is really only suited to the smaller schemes having no more than about 5 lots due mainly to the legal risks involved and the ever-increasing amount of legislative compliance that must be done and monitored.
 The more lots there are, the more difficult the whole process becomes.
-For more details on the different types of management read on....

 Top